ajpc500/BOFs/README.md

 Same injection process as above, but using static Syscalls, rather than stubs fetched from Ntdll.

 Syscalls generated using @jthuraisamy's [SysWhispers](https://github.com/jthuraisamy/SysWhispers) and @Outflanknl's [InlineWhispers](https://github.com/outflanknl/InlineWhispers).

+## Static Syscalls Process Dump BOF (64-bit only)

+Beacon object file to:
+- Unhook NtReadVirtualMemory function.
+- Create process memory dump using MiniDumpWriteDump function to specified (or default) location

+Syscalls generated using @jthuraisamy's [SysWhispers](https://github.com/jthuraisamy/SysWhispers) and @Outflanknl's [InlineWhispers](https://github.com/outflanknl/InlineWhispers).

+This is effectively a rough port of @Outflank's [Dumpert](https://github.com/outflanknl/Dumpert) tool.
+All credit to them for that.